aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-pdf/_index.md

 The standard PowerPoint PDF conversion operation is executed using default options.
 In this case, Aspose.Slides tries to convert the provided presentation to PDF using optimal settings at the maximum quality levels.

-This Javascript code shows you how to convert a PowerPoint to PDF:
+This JavaScript code shows you how to convert a PowerPoint to PDF:

 ```javascript
 // Instantiates a Presentation class that represents a PowerPoint file